AriFordsham/GHCWiki/status/ghc-6.12.md

 their status.
 If you have the time and inclination to help with any of these, please get involved!

-- Parallel performance.
+- **Parallel performance**.
 6.12.1 will ship with the improvements to parallel performance described in our ICFP 2009 paper.
 Still to do: overhaul the +RTS GC settings, tune for good performance by default.

-- Parallel profiling: the new RTS tracing features will be included, and we hope to have a release of `ThreadScope` to coincide with GHC 6.12.1.
+- **Parallel profiling**: the new RTS tracing features will be included, and we hope to have a release of `ThreadScope` to coincide with GHC 6.12.1.
   `ThreadScope` is written using gtk2hs, and could benefit from someone with expertise in producing polished gtk2hs apps - if you can lend a hand, contact Satnam Singh \<satnams@…\>.

-- Unicode I/O: the new Unicode I/O library is in, and will ship with 6.12.1.
+- **Unicode I/O**: the new Unicode I/O library is in, and will ship with 6.12.1.
 Still to do: decide on the public API for changing encodings and newline conversion.

-- Shared libraries: we intend to ship with shared library support on at least x86/Linux and x86-64/Linux.
+- **Shared libraries**: we intend to ship with shared library support on at least x86/Linux and x86-64/Linux.
 There are various tasks remaining to do here - Duncan, can we have a summary?

-- Data Parallel Haskell.
+- **Data Parallel Haskell**.
 Manuel, can you comment on the state of play?
   What can we expect in time for 6.12.1?

-- Plugin support in GHC.
-The patches are not yet in GHC, and as far as I know are awaiting review - Simon, can you say more?
+- **Plugin support in GHC**.
+The patches are not yet in GHC; they are awaiting review by Simon PJ.

-- The new backend code generator.
+- **The new backend code generator**.
 At the moment, it seems unlikely that GHC 6.12.1 will ship with the new code generator enabled by default, although it may well be available for testing.
 Meanwhile, work on it continues.